-During the week-long program in January you will work in the Archaeology Laboratory and be involved in post-excavation analysis, labeling and reconstructing ceramic materials recovered from the previous field season.
+During the week-long program in November you will work in the Archaeology Laboratory and be involved in post-excavation analysis, labeling and reconstructing ceramics recovered from the previous field season.
 To support your study of ceramics, you will receive lectures by specialists in 18th- and 19th-century ceramic types, methods of study, and conservation techniques.
 The ultimate goal of the Laboratory Expedition is to reconstruct vessels for display in the Archaeology Laboratory, the mansion, the Grills Gallery in the Visitor Center, and even in other museums.

 While participating in the program, you will stay in the antebellum plantation house known as “Arlington House.”
 Or, for those wanting to pamper themselves, there is also the option of staying at one of the local B&B’s.